mayhathaway/systems-final/README.md

 - #### Use of topics covered in class
   - Named pipes will be used to send information between chatters and the server
   - Use pipes to create private messages
-  - We will work with files in order to create chat records and sore high scores, and potentially to track game progress
+  - We will work with files in order to create chat records and store high scores, and potentially to track game progress
   - Games can be run on a child process
   - Signals (ctrl-c) from users will be processed in order to close chatlogs and remove unfinished games
   - Memory allocation will be used when creating structs that hold username/password information